cyberbitrixx/Studying/Coordinator/README.md

 # 🪢 Coordinator

+## UIKit Context
 ## What is Coordinator?
-**<ins>Coordinator</ins>** is a design pattern in iOS apps, that **manages navigation flow** of the app.
+**Coordinator** is a design pattern in iOS apps, that **manages navigation flow** of the app.

 ## Why should I use Coordinator?
-Because with raw SwiftUI navigation tools, View Controllers (further VC's) have too much responsibility.
+Because with raw UIKit (or SwiftUI) navigation tools, View Controllers (further VC's) have too much responsibility.
 That creates unclean cluttered code, loads View Controllers with unnecessary work and can even slow down the app or create barriers for smooth app navigation and user experience.
  <br><br>
 ### Here's an example 👇🏻